asyncapi/website/pages/blog/february-2021-at-asyncapi.md

   }}
 />

-Great thing to see is that community from [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:6769647615823945728/) grew to 900 and our news shared there get a lot of traction.
+A great thing to see is that the community from [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:6769647615823945728/) grew to 900, and our news shared there also get more visibility.

 We are very noisy :sweat_smile:

 ## Other features

-- Thanks to the support of [Daniel CHU](https://www.linkedin.com/in/daniel-chu-dc/) that joined us during last Hacktoberfest now the Java Script parser also validates the examples of server variables.
-From more details check [1.4](https://github.com/asyncapi/parser-js/releases/tag/v1.4.0) release.
+- Thanks to the support of [Daniel CHU](https://www.linkedin.com/in/daniel-chu-dc/) that joined us during last Hacktoberfest now the JavaScript parser also validates the examples of server variables.
+For more details, check [1.4](https://github.com/asyncapi/parser-js/releases/tag/v1.4.0) release.
-- Once again thanks to [Ludovic Dussart](https://twitter.com/ldussart) from Ineat Lab we have additional features, these time in HTML and Markdown template.
-Thanks to new **version** parameter you can overwrite the version of the application specified in the AsyncAPI file under **info.version**.
+- Once again, thanks to [Ludovic Dussart](https://twitter.com/ldussart) from Ineat Lab, we have additional features, these time in HTML and Markdown template.
+Thanks to the new **version** parameter, you can overwrite the version of the application specified in the AsyncAPI file under **info.version**.
 Useful in CI/CD when your service version is not maintained in the #AsyncAPI file but pom.xml or package.json
-- Thanks to [Mike Ralphson](https://twitter.com/PermittedSoc) we have a new `frontMatter` parameter in the Markdown template.
-It let's you specify during generation an external file with a custom front-matter that should be included in generated Markdown.
-Very useful for static site generators users.
+- Thanks to [Mike Ralphson](https://twitter.com/PermittedSoc), we have a new **frontMatter** parameter in the Markdown template.
+It lets you specify an external file with a custom front-matter that should be included in generated Markdown during generation.
+Very useful for static site generators' users.

   ```bash
   # 1. Get AsyncAPI Generator
   npm install -g @asyncapi/generator